LesleyPark/simple-survey-tool/README.md

 ## Misc
 ### Nice to haves for V2
-  * Nicer question display (Material UI cards?)
+  * Cleaner question display (Material UI cards or something similar)
-  * Hashed survey link (for privacy)
+  * Generate hashed survey link for privacy
+  * Ability to clone surveys
   * Ability to change survey questions after submission
-  * Ability to clone surveys
   * Allow for different question types
-  * Login to 1) verify credentials for respondents and survey creators 2) give access to survey results only to survey creators
+  * Login functionality to 1) verify credentials for respondents and survey creators 2) give access to survey results only to survey creators
   * Better accessibility
-  * More dynamic UI
-  * More unified color scheme
+  * Unified color scheme + branding + icons corresponding to actions
-  * Branding
-  * Dynamic labels on TextField
+  * Dynamic labels on TextField (e.g. "Add a question," "More questions!", "And another!", etc.)
+  * For survey response view, a graphic that shows the average response relative to the max (Harvey balls or something similar?)
 ### Other Concerns
   * Should number of survey questions be limited?
+If not, need to rethink UI choice for question display
+  *